shijin/RevenueRetention_LTVAnalysis-EdTechSubscriptionPlatform/README.md

 - High-value users should be actively retained and rewarded.
 - Predictive signals can be used to identify customers likely to repeat and trigger targeted interventions.

+## Data Privacy and Anonymization

+To protect user privacy, the dataset shared in this repository has been partially anonymized.

+Personally identifiable information such as customer names and phone numbers has been removed.
+Email IDs are retained only as a unique identifier to accurately track repeat purchases and customer-level behavior, which is essential for retention and lifetime value analysis.

+No sensitive personal data is included, and the dataset is used solely for analytical and educational purposes.

 ## Tools Used

 - Python (Pandas, NumPy, Matplotlib)